Mate Sound the Pump...

 Other subjects from children's plates

 The first two plaques titled 'THE BEGGAR BOY'.
 Top right: 'THE SICK DONKEY'.
-Bottom left: 'THE AILING FOOT'.
 Ian Sharp says that he has a daisy plate with the identical transfer to the right plaque, with a SCOTT impressed mark.
+For similar plaques with animal subjects, see the Our Dumb Companions page.

 Back to top